molinux/molinux/README.md

 My name is Marcus Molinero (a.k.a Molinux) from Brazil (🇧🇷).
 I've been working with Linux and OpenSource technologies since 2005.
 Currently I'm a Freelancer Linux and OpenSource Specialist.
 I'm passionate about open source technologies and to help companies to improve your workflow through opensource solutions or developed by me.

-In my free time I like to practice some sports (:swimmer: :bike: :running:), photography (:camera:) and coding (:computer:)
+In my free time I like to practice some sports (:swimmer: :bike: :running:), to help my friend to improve your life projects (:green_heart:) and coding (:computer:)

 ```
 Linux Certified: LPIC-1, LPIC-2, Novell Linux Administrator